This Thailand road trip goes beyond the usual Bangkok itinerary — think elephant safaris, kiteboarding, and postcard-worthy hikes!

 Day 5: Famous Markets Near Bangkok

-After four days based in Bangkok, it’s time for the road trip!
+After four days based in Thailand’s bustling capital, it’s time to begin the road trip from Bangkok to Hua Hin!
 We rented a Honda Cr-v SUV (from S$77.99/day) via Klook for our group of five.
 More details on our car rental experience at the end.